PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 {{ curious(text="

 What a boomer.
-Now we can't use the neovim editions without first cloning the repo and unlocking it locally.
+Now we can't use the Neovim editions without first cloning the repo and unlocking it locally.
 It would be nicer just to be able to run `nix run github:PrimaMateria/neovim-nix#neovim.web`.